 Cradle to Kinder is a specialist early intervention support program for vulnerable young mothers, fathers and their children.
-It aims to prevent babies entering the out of home care system and provide families with the skills to raise healthy children in positive and loving environments.
+It aims to prevent children entering the out of home care system and provide families with the skills to raise healthy children in positive and loving environments.

 - are, or have been in out of home care